SWIMMING POOL ACCIDENTS

 Negligence supervision mainly applies to publicly operated facilities with staff, such as public swimming pools, club pools, water parks, etc.

-When a swimming pool accident occurs, and the owner/operator of the pool fails to provide adequate supervision for the swimmers, the owner/operator is acting negligently and may be held liable for the injuries resulting from the accident.
+When a swimming pool accident occurs, and the pool owner/operator fails to provide adequate supervision for the swimmers, the owner/operator is acting negligently and may be held liable for the injuries resulting from the accident.

 The owner/operator may also be held liable if the supervision provided does not meet other expectations, such as supervisor training or pool supervision certification.